 Instead of calling them and stating you are sorry and “it was on accident” etc. talk to a lawyer and have them deal with the correspondence moving forward.
 I know that you don’t want to pay a lawyer (who does?!) but it really is the best course of action right now.
 I say this because Getty is leading with intimidation practices and the best way to defend yourself is to use an equally intimidating resource.
 Technically you DID potentially infringe on a copyright if one exists, but Getty Images needs to prove that they own the copyright before you pay them anything.

 If you go to them and write a very professional letter asking for the copyright information, they will just respond and tell you that they don’t need to provide that until it goes to court.
 They do so because you aren’t a lawyer and you don’t know how everything works.
 Keep in mind, if Getty owns that copyright then they are able to sue you so don’t just ignore everything.
 I mentioned in the beginning of the post, a friend of mine was faced with this situation.
-The way I see it, you have two alternatives.
+My solution was as follows:

 1) Utilize a service like Legalmatch which will find you a highly rater lawyer in your area to help.
 For a Getty Images case, make sure you select “Intellectual Property” and “Copyrights” when choosing what type of lawyer you need.